 “Any criminal offence that is committed against a person or property that is motivated by the connection of that person or property to a business.”

 Business crime features as a priority for Warwickshire Police and Crime Commissioner.
-In the last 2 years there has been a decrease in the numbers of business related crimes, from an average of just under 553 business crime offences per month in 2016, to an average of 300 offences per month in the last 12 months (October 2017 – September 2018) across the whole of Warwickshire.
+In the last 2 years there has been a decrease in the numbers of business related crimes, from an average of just under 553 business crime offences per month in 2016, to an average of 300 offences per month in the last 12 months (October 2017 – September 2018) across the whole of Warwickshire, and still decreasing.